-- The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3): - Efforts the school district makes to seek parent input in making decisions for the school district and each school site
+The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

+• Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

 We welcome and encourage parent involvement in many different ways.
-Last year, our parents regularly log more than 10,000 volunteer hours.
+In the previous year, WRLC parents logged more than 10,000 volunteer hours.
 Parents are active members of our PTA, English Learner Advisory Committee (ELAC), and School Site Governance Council (SSGC).
-We offer School Smarts Training each year to help parents learn how they can be involved in our school at a variety of levels, especially working in SSGC and PTA to participate in decision making.
+We offer various trainings and workshops on a regular basis.
+Parents are well informed as to how they can be involved in our school at a variety of levels, especially working in SSGC and PTA to participate in decision making.
 The PTA continuously lends support and financial assistance to a variety of school programs such as music, art, classroom supplies, technology, and field trips.
-Parents are also encouraged to volunteer in the classroom or for our Jog-a-thon, Back-to-School Night, STEM Expo, Family Movie Night, music concerts, annual talent show, book fair, Cinco de Mayo celebration, parent-education opportunities, gardening, and numerous other schoolwide events.
+Parents are also encouraged to volunteer in the classroom or for our Jog-a-thon, Back-to-School Night, STEM Expo, Family Movie Night, music concerts, annual talent show, book fair, Cinco de Mayo celebration, parent-education opportunities, gardening, and numerous other school-wide events.